Magnus Stenbock: Swedish counteroffensive and the Battle of Helsingborg

 On 12 February, the army broke camp at Osby and marched south.
 The same day Swedish troops met with a Danish reconnaissance patrol of 200 cavalry units under lieutenant general Jørgen Rantzau in the forests of Hästveda.
-After a short and confused battle, the Danes withdrew with the loss of forty soldiers, while the Swedes lost between three and ten soldiers.
-When Reventlow was informed of the battle and the march of the Swedish troops, he decided to retreat with his troops to Vä and later to Skarhult.
-Stenbock's movements were a diversion, as he had divided his field army into two columns that marched towards Hästveda and Glimminge, in order to trick Reventlow by threatening his headquarters in Kristianstad and force him to retreat to Helsingborg.
-Reventlow, however, marched south to Barsebäck, where the Danes had a good retreat route across the strait and could at the same time continue their encirclement of Malmö and control the southern plains of Scania.
+After a short and confused battle, the Danes withdrew with the loss of forty soldiers, while the Swedes lost between three and ten.
+When Reventlow was informed, he decided to retreat with his troops to Vä and later to Skarhult.
+Stenbock's movements were a diversion, as he had divided his field army into two columns that marched towards Hästveda and Glimminge, to trick Reventlow by threatening his headquarters in Kristianstad and force him to retreat to Helsingborg.
+Reventlow, however, marched south to Barsebäck, where the Danes had a good retreat route across the strait and could continue their encirclement of Malmö and control the southern plains of Scania.
 During a night-time reconnaissance at Ringsjön, Reventlow caught a severe cold and high fever, and he appointed lieutenant general Rantzau as his deputy on 17 February.

 On 18 February, Stenbock crossed the River Rönne at Forestad and Hasslebro.
 At Trollenäs Castle, the Uppland cavalry regiment encountered 300 Danish dragoons, who withdrew after a short battle.
 The next day, Rantzau positioned his army at Roslöv north of Flyinge, and ordered the troops besieging Malmö to withdraw immediately.
 After an emergency meeting with his generals on 19 February, Rantzau ordered his troops to return to Helsingborg.
 When Stenbock was informed that the Danes had passed Stora Harrie, he decided to pursue them and divided his army into five columns.
 On 20 February, Stenbock's cavalry encountered the Danish rearguard at Asmundtorp, but Stenbock called them off and withdrew to Annelöv and Norrvidinge, since the cover of darkness and Danish shelling halted the Swedish advance.
 Stenbock himself galloped to Malmö to resupply, and on 24 February he returned to the army with food, reinforcements and 24 artillery pieces.
 He was informed that the Danes had made battle preparations at Helsingborg and, following a council of war with the high command, Stenbock decided to seek a confrontation with the Danes.
 His troops decamped from Norrvidinge on 26 February and made an evasive movement towards the heights north of Helsingborg, setting up camp at Fleninge Church the following day.
 Stenbock established his headquarters in Hjälmshults kungsgård a few kilometers west.
 The troops prepared to march at midnight and carried out an evasive movement south through Ödåkra and Pilshult.